AppColony/slate/source/includes/api/v2/positions/_upsert.md

 }'
 ```

-This endpoint will update a position with a given external name, or create one if it don't exist.
+This endpoint will update a position with a given external name, or create one if it doesn't exist.

 ### HTTP Request